rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-node-sdk.md

 ## Node SDK data persistence

+{% hint style="info" %}
+This feature is still in beta.
+[Contact Us](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-node-sdk#contact-us) for any issue
+{% endhint %}

 Presently, Node SDK retries event delivery for `n` times if it fails to deliver the event data to Rudder server.

 Since, the data is in-memory, it is expected that `n` needs to be small, which then leads to data loss if the Rudder server is available for larger duration.